AlexPerrin/ctfd-script-evaluated/README.md

 Clone this repository into the CTFd/plugins folder.

-Modify the following classmethod with your own evaluator, such as casting to other types, applying crpytography, etc.
+Modify the following classmethod with your own evaluator, such as casting to other types, applying cryptography, etc.

 ```python
 @classmethod